DHHR reports more than 3.1 million Covid-19 tests have been completed

-DHHR has confirmed the deaths of an 85-year-old male from Fayette County, a 78-year-old male from Lewis County, and a 78-year-old female from Logan County.
+DHHR has confirmed the deaths of an 86-year old male from Morgan County and a 75-year old male from Cabell County.

-“Every life lost to this deadly virus leaves a hole in a family, a community and our state,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“I offer my deepest sympathies to all who are mourning a loved one today and encourage all West Virginians to receive their Covid-19 vaccine.”
+“Each loss is a heartbreak to a family and to our state,” said Bill J. Crouch, DHHR Cabinet Secretary.
+“I urge you to schedule your vaccine to protect your family, neighbors and friends.”

 West Virginians 12 years and older are eligible for a Covid-19 vaccine.
 To learn more about the vaccine, or to find a vaccine site near you, visit vaccinate.wv.gov or call 1-833-734-0965.
 West Virginians ages 12 and older who have had at least one dose of the Covid-19 vaccine can register for the Do it for Babydog: Save a life, Change your life vaccine sweepstakes by visiting doitforbabydog.wv.gov.
-Today is the last day to register for the sweepstakes.
+The registration deadline has been extended to Sunday, August 8, at 11:59 p.m.
+EDT.
+The final round of prize winners will be announced next Tuesday, August 10.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Jefferson, Lincoln, Marshall, Mineral, Monongalia, Ritchie, and Wayne counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Doddridge, Jefferson, Lincoln, Ritchie, Tyler/Wetzel, and Wayne counties.

 Barbour County